 We’ve got good news: Iceland is trending down after its explosive popularity (and subsequent crowds) in recent years.
 Some have speculated this is due to Icelandic budget airline WOW Air ceasing operations in March 2019.
-It’s now more difficult for the general public to travel to Iceland, due to a lack of low-cost carrier access-making it the ideal time for private aviation travelers to plan a visit.
+It’s now more difficult for the general public to travel to Iceland.
+This is due to a lack of low-cost carrier access-making it the ideal time for private aviation travelers to plan a visit.
 Use our private traveler’s Iceland travel guide for an introduction to this stunning Nordic treasure.

-Fast Facts About Iceland:
+Fast Facts About Iceland

-The capital of Iceland is Reykjavík, but other popular destinations for private jet travelers include Ãingvellir, JökulsarlÃ³n, MÃ½vatn and Vik.
-Above all, Iceland is known for its dramatic landscape of glaciers, volcanoes, geysers, and hot springs.
+The capital of Iceland is Reykjavik, but other popular destinations for private jet travelers include Ãingvellir, JökulsarlÃ³n, MÃ½vatn and Vik.
+Above all, Iceland is known for its dramatic landscape of glaciers, volcanoes, geysers and hot springs.

 In Iceland, the currency is the krÃ³na, and Icelandic is the official national language.

 After you land from your private jet to Iceland, head to the Blue Lagoon-a volcanic spa with iconic light blue waters-is the natural attraction Iceland is most famous for.
 Book a 4-hour Retreat Spa package for exclusive entry and a more privatized experience or book a room at the Blue Lagoon’s luxury hotel for an even more immersive stay.

-If you dare, try a bite of hákarl, Iceland’s national dish of fermented shark meat.
-Wash it down with a shot of brennivín, Iceland’s signature liquor and the traditional accompaniment to hákarl.
-Brennivín is a type of schnapps flavored with caraway seeds and made from fermented potato mash.
+If you dare, try a bite of hakarl, Iceland’s national dish of fermented shark meat.
+Wash it down with a shot of brennivin, Iceland’s signature liquor and the traditional accompaniment to hakarl.
+Brennivin is a type of schnapps flavored with caraway seeds and made from fermented potato mash.

-Keflavík Airport (KEF), also known as Reykjavík–Keflavík Airport, is the largest airport in Iceland and the main international hub.
+Keflavik Airport (KEF), also known as Reykjavik-Keflavik Airport, is the largest airport in Iceland and the main international hub.
 However, if you’re seeking a more remote getaway, there are smaller airports peppering the island, so you can fly closer to your final destination.